Supporting families of adults with autism

-PASDA offers support to parents and carers of adults (over 16s) on the autistic spectrum who live in Edinburgh and the Lothians.
+Pasda offers support to parents, partners, siblings and carers of adults (over 16) on the autism spectrum who live in Edinburgh and the Lothians.

 It can be difficult to know where to turn, especially if your relative had a diagnosis of autism or Asperger’s Syndrome as an adult.
 We would be happy to hear from you whether you are a parent, relative, friend or professional looking for more information about us or what support is available.

 We would like to re-assure everyone that Pasda will still be holding regular monthly meetings after the current funding ends in August.
 This includes the monthly groups in Edinburgh and East Lothian, Friday and Saturday coffee mornings, complex needs group and the choir.
 These groups will be led by the current participants and members of the committee.
 The weekly meeting at Craigie’s Farm with Louise, our coordinator funded by Shared Care Scotland and players of the People’s Postcode Lottery, will continue and we hope more people will support this community garden project as the weather improves and things start to grow.

 We hope to continue running the other groups if we have volunteers.

 If you feel able to volunteer to facilitate a group e.g. partners and spouses, Mid and West Lothian and walking group, even for a short while, please contact the office.
 The core work of Pasda to help carers meet others in a similar position and offer some guidance will still continue.
 The groups are one way of connecting people and the Connect project, meeting each other face to face, will also continue.
 Our other role has always been campaigning for improved services and this has not changed.
 If you need help to contact any of your elected representatives please contact us.